 Curtis is the foremost law firm for sovereigns and state-owned entities, having advised over 40 sovereign states and government clients on the exploration and exploitation of natural resources; negotiation of partnerships with international investors; development of energy and transportation infrastructure; balancing of fiscal and tax regimes to attract investors and maximize tax revenues; and securing revenue streams through investment funds and other investment strategies.

-For decades, sovereign states and government clients have relied on Curtis’ advice to achieve their strategic objectives and defend their interests.
+For decades, sovereign states, and government clients have relied on Curtis’ advice to achieve their strategic objectives and defend their interests.
 We have an enviable record of success in overseeing complex legislative reforms, capacity-building efforts, general corporate matters, including the full range of international contracts, joint ventures and transactions governing the exploitation and commercialization of natural resources.
-We are notable for our success in inter-state dispute resolution involving public international law and defending sovereign states in investment treaty arbitration.
+We are notable for our success in inter-state dispute resolution involving public international law and defending sovereign states and state-owned entities in investment treaty arbitration.